andrewginns/Easy-Finetune-LLM-with-Autotrain-Adv/README.md

     * Will require an environment with the llama.cpp dependencies installed
 2. Quantise to the desired bpw
     * `./quantize /path/to/my-custom-Mistral-7B-Instruct-v0.2/my-custom-Mistral-7B-Instruct-v0.2.gguf /path/to/my-custom-Mistral-7B-Instruct-v0.2/ggml-model-q4_0.gguf q4_0`

+## Hardware Requirements
+Using the default repo configuration and `finetune_LLM.py` parameters to fine tune `Mistral-7B-Instruct-v0.2` requires ~24GB of VRAM.
+* Configuring `USE_INT4 = True` and `USE_INT8 = False` will decrease VRAM requirements by roughly half

+If you do not have enough VRAM you will experience CUDA errors.